-- 275. Over the last ten years, Anglos have consistently voted as a bloc in the area covered by the enacted SD 17 to defeat the candidate of choice of Black, Hispanic, and Asian voters.
+- Over the last ten years, Anglos have consistently voted as a bloc in the area covered 290. by the enacted SD 17 to defeat the candidate of choice of Black, Hispanic, and Asian voters.
 In the 2020 presidential election, Anglo bloc voting was at an estimated 76%, and the candidate of choice of voters of color lost by a margin of 17 percentage points.
-The enacted plan dilutes the votes of Black, Hispanic, and Asian voters in SD 17 by placing them in a district where their candidates of choice have been consistently defeated by Anglo voters. - drawing of SD 17 that adds Black, Hispanic, and Asian voters who were previously in SDs 6, 13, and 15 into SD 17, such that the proposed SD 17 would be majority-coalition with 17.24% BCVAP, 24.47% HCVAP, and 15.58% ACVAP.
+The enacted plan dilutes the votes of Black, Hispanic, and Asian voters in SD 17 by placing them in a district where their candidates of choice have been consistently defeated by Anglo voters. - 291.
+One proposed reconfiguration of the Fort Bend cluster includes an alternative drawing of SD 17 that adds Black, Hispanic, and Asian voters who were previously in SDs 6, 13, and 15 into SD 17, such that the proposed SD 17 would be majority-coalition with 17.24% BCVAP, 24.47% HCVAP, and 15.58% ACVAP.
 Based on the past electoral history of these voters' precincts, Black, Asian, and Hispanic voters in this proposed alternative SD 17 (including the voters who were in the prior SD 17 and the new voters added to the district) are cohesive.
-For example, during the 2020 presidential general election, the Black, Hispanic, and Asian voters who live in the geographic area of the proposed SD 17 demonstrated upwards of 80% cohesion behind voters who live in the geographic area that would be added to the proposed SD 17 demonstrated upwards of 85% cohesion behind the same candidate of choice.
-Based on these past electoral histories, it is expected that the Black, Hispanic, and Asian voters who live in the proposed version of SD 17 will vote cohesively for the same candidates of choice.
+For example, during the 2020 presidential general election, the Black, Hispanic, and Asian voters who live in the geographic area of the proposed SD 17 demonstrated upwards of 80% cohesion behind the same candidate of choice.
+In the 2016 presidential general election, Black, Hispanic, and Asian voters who live in the geographic area that would be added to the proposed SD 17 demonstrated upwards of 85% cohesion behind the same candidate of choice.
+Based on these past electoral histories, it is expected that the Black, Hispanic, and Asian voters who live in the proposed version of SD 17 will vote cohesively for the same candidates of choice. - 292.
+Under another proposed reconfiguration of the Fort Bend cluster, a new SD 17 could be drawn that is 20.79%% BCVAP, 24.47% HCVAP, and 15.58%% ACVAP.
+The Black,

-- 277. Under another proposed reconfiguration of the Fort Bend cluster, a new SD 17 could be drawn that is 20.79%% BCVAP, 24.47% HCVAP, and 15.58%% ACVAP.
-The Black, Hispanic, and Asian voters in this proposed, alternative majority-minority district also vote cohesively, based on polarization estimates and the electoral history of the precincts in the proposed district.
+Hispanic, and Asian voters in this proposed, alternative majority-minority district also vote cohesively, based on polarization estimates and the electoral history of the precincts in the proposed district.
 In the 2020 presidential general election, Black, Hispanic, and Asian voters in the geographic areas of this proposed SD 17 have upwards of 80% cohesion.
 In the 2016 presidential general election, Black, Hispanic, and Asian voters demonstrated close to 85% voting cohesion in this proposed district.
-Based on these past electoral histories, it is expected that the Black, Hispanic, and Asian voters who live in this proposed version of SD 17 will vote cohesively for the same candidates of choice. - 278.
-In addition, at least four other configurations of alternative and highly effective districts could be drawn in the Fort Bend senate cluster, and placing voters of color who were cracked out of SD 17 and placed into another district and placing them into SD 17 would afford them a reasonable opportunity to elect their preferred candidate of choice.
+Based on these past electoral histories, it is expected that the Black, Hispanic, and Asian voters who live in this proposed version of SD 17 will vote cohesively for the same candidates of choice.

+293. In addition, at least four other configurations of alternative and highly effective districts could be drawn in the Fort Bend senate cluster, and placing voters of color who were cracked out of SD 17 and placed into another district and placing them into SD 17 would afford them a reasonable opportunity to elect their preferred candidate of choice.
 These alternatives would have respected the communities of interest in Fort Bend County by allowing most of the county, except for what is in SD 13, to be incorporated into one district.
 It would have also given voters of color in Fort Bend County the opportunity to elect their candidate of choice.